Minnesota Water Science Center

 USGS Water Science Centers are located in each state.

 The objective of the project is to improve the understanding of the mobilization, transport, and fate of crude oil in the shallow subsurface.
 The U.S. Geological Survey Toxic Substances Hydrology Program began an interdisciplinary research project in 1983 at the site of a crude-oil spill near Bemidji, Minnesota.
-Research is conducted within four broad disciplines by scientists from the U.S. Geological Survey and from several academic institutions.
-Currently, about 10 research projects are active.
-A fact sheet describing results from the Bemidji Toxics project is available.
+The Site is now one of the best-studied subsurface oil spill sites in the world.
+The Bemidji research team comprises scientists from the USGS, private industry, academic institutions, and regulatory agencies.
+Nearly 300 publications have been produced from data collected at this site but a comprehensive bibliography is not currently available because it is being migrated to a new web platform.
+A fact sheet provides a general overview of the site.

 The spill occurred in 1979 when a pipeline transporting crude oil broke.
 After cleanup efforts were completed in 1980, about 400,000 liters of oil remained in the unsaturated zone and near the water table.
 This continues to be a source of contaminants to a shallow outwash aquifer.
 The oil is moving as a separate fluid phase, as dissolved petroleum constituents in ground water, and as vapors in the unsaturated zone.
 Native microbes are converting the petroleum derivatives into carbon dioxide, methane, and other biodegradation products.